enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 ---
 ## Practice

-Commands are typed in the ???.
+Commands are typed into the ??? and processed by the ???.

 * terminal
+* shell
 * package manager
 * superuser manager